 It’s always great to see positive stories being shared and people taking inspiration from them.
 We thank The Good Story Project for the wholesome story they did on our inclusive café Nukkad.
 The story has sent a very positive message across society, and we are glad that people are now discussing things like why it is essential to think inclusive and conceptualize and promote work cultures and ecosystems which are accessible and non-discriminative.

 The Good story project is a much-needed platform that is writing and sharing stories of impact and attempting to create a society that promotes equality.
 We are grateful for their efforts and wish them great success on their first anniversary.
-Looking forward to more such valuable content in future.
+Looking forward to more such valuable content in the future.

 Priyank Patel, founder & managing partner, Nukkad Tea Café, Raipur, Chhattisgarh